USE CASES

 Decision Impact

-• Move from reactive disruption response to measurable early-warning signals plus contextual interpretation
+• Move from reactive disruption response to measurable early-warning signals.

-• Trigger rerouting and capacity booking earlier, based on momentum and thresholds, not anecdotal escalation
+• Trigger rerouting and capacity booking earlier based on thresholds and momentum.

-• Reduce unnecessary reroutes by requiring evidence strength confirmation and attribution checks
+• Reduce unnecessary reroutes by requiring evidence strength and attribution checks.

-Using this method, a company can implement a staged logistics posture, for example modest safety-stock increases when Economy and Society enter Watch with negative momentum, then alternate-routing readiness when Governance weakens with strong evidence support.
-Costs can decrease because actions are taken earlier and are proportional to measurable risk signals, with decision-grade analysis documenting what changed, why it matters, and what actions it informs.
+A company can implement a staged logistics posture: modest safety-stock increases when Economy and Society enter Watch with negative momentum, alternate-routing readiness when Governance weakens with strong evidence support, and customer promise-window adjustments when outlook probabilities indicate persistent disruption risk.

 Key Takeaway